 Even worse, both the SSAT and ISEE (and possibly the HSPT) have dramatically changed their Math sections.
 If you look at the material they have online, and talking to students who have taken the latest tests, the Math section now includes Algebra and more advanced Math concepts.
 This means the older practice tests that SSAT and ISEE have released aren’t accurate reflections of what the Math sections are now.
 The most accurate versions of the current Math sections we have are from a few online versions.
 When it comes to commercial test guides, finding consistency is even harder: one company’s practice tests will have more accurate math sections, while another company will have more accurate reading sections.
 All the practice tests are useful, but they’re imitations, and sometimes contain errors.
 The scores won’t be consistent because the tests often aren’t.

-3) The SSAT, ISEE, and HSPT each have their own way of calculating the percentiles, all with their own issues and advantages.
+Moreover, the SSAT, ISEE, and HSPT each have their own way of calculating the percentiles, all with their own issues and advantages.
 When it comes to scoring the practice tests, we’re a bit more limited.
 Of the three, the SSAT provides the most useful information about scoring, scaling, and converting to percentiles.
-They insist there’s been no shift in percentiles due to the Math section changes, but personally, I am skeptical.
-Of the three, the ISEE provides the least useful information.
-If you look at this guide provided by ISEE (see page 170), you’ll see the scoring process.
-ISEE provides a general scaled score range based on the raw score, and then, only three scaled score to percentile conversion markers.
-It’s not very precise.
-So the test-makers keeping much of their data private is yet another reason that students’ practice scores vary from test to test.
+Overall, the test-makers keeping much of their data private is yet another reason that students’ practice scores vary from test to test.